abassawo/HockeyRoster/readme.md

 ### Hockey Roster

-The application consumes Hockey Roster data from a restful api.
+The application consumes data from a restful api

 Tools used include: